International Consolidated Airlines Group (LON:IAG) Rating Reiterated by Liberum Capital

-Liberum Capital restated their buy rating on shares of International Consolidated Airlines Group (LON:IAG) in a report published on Thursday morning, PriceTargets.com reports.
-They currently have a GBX 215 ($2.81) price objective on the stock.
+Liberum Capital reissued their buy rating on shares of International Consolidated Airlines Group (LON:IAG) in a research report report published on Friday, PriceTargets.com reports.
+They currently have a GBX 215 ($2.81) price target on the stock.

 International Consolidated Airlines Group, SA, together with its subsidiaries, engages in the provision of passenger and cargo transportation services in the United Kingdom, Spain, Ireland, the United States, and rest of the world.
 The company operates under the British Airways, Iberia, Vueling, Aer Lingus, and LEVEL brands.